einKnuffy/windots/readme.md

 # Windots

+## Tips

+- Use Cygwin for Linux-Like Terminal
+- Then use tmux and [my theme for it](https://github.com/einKnuffy/tmux-electricity)

 ## My personal Windows wrapper for my [dotfiles](https://github.com/einKnuffy/dotfiles)

 > Currently it only modifies powershell to look, feel and behave *better*